The Friar's Club

 "The Friar's Club" is the 128th episode of the NBC sitcom Seinfeld.
 This is the 18th episode for the seventh season, originally airing on March 7, 1996.
-In this episode, Jerry jeopardizes his chances of becoming a member of the New York Friars' Club when he accidentally takes a club jacket home with him, George hopes to spend more time with Jerry by fixing him up with his fiancée Susan's best friend, and J. Peterman saddles Elaine with the workload of her hard-of-hearing co-worker.
+In this episode, Jerry struggles to return a borrowed jacket to the New York Friars Club, George plans for himself and Jerry to marry into each other's company, Elaine suspects her new coworker is selectively deaf, and Kramer adopts an extreme sleep schedule.